-It’s pretty simple.
-Revenue per click is the average amount of revenue based on your conversion rate within a given campaign.
+Revenue per click can be defined as the average amount of revenue based on your conversion rate within a given campaign.

 For example, if you run a PPC campaign and overall it generates £20 across 10 clicks then that’s a revenue per click of £4.